Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Spin-orbit densities: The physically meaningful solutions of the full and the reduced spin-orbit Fokker-Planck equations

 By our remarks made after (\ref{eq:new2.100b}) we also note that (\ref{eq:new2.100bf}) contains all the information to study the radiative depolarization effect (same for the reduced spin-orbit Fokker-Planck equation and for the reduced spin-orbit SDE system).
 Thus by the dynamical condition the reduced spin-orbit Fokker-Planck equation (as well as the reduced spin-orbit SDE system) contains all the information to study the radiative depolarization effect.

-\section{Spin-orbit densities: The physically meaningful solutions of the full and reduced spin-orbit Fokker-Planck equations}
+\section{Spin-orbit densities: The physically meaningful solutions of the full and the reduced spin-orbit Fokker-Planck equations}

-In this section we define and discuss the physically meaningful solutions of the spin-orbit Fokker-Planck equations and we will call them spin-orbit densities (recall from Section 7 the convention that an equation is called spin-orbit Fokker-Planck equation iff it is either the full or the reduced spin-orbit Fokker-Planck equation).
+In this section we define and discuss those solutions of the full spin-orbit Fokker-Planck equation which we call spin-orbit densities or, shortly, physically meaningful solutions.
+Since the reduced spin-orbit Fokker-Planck equation is a special case of the full spin-orbit Fokker-Planck equation, the results of the present section apply to the reduced setup as well.

-Viewing every spin-$1/2$ Wigner function of a bunch as physically meaningful we thus require for every spin-orbit density, $f$, that $W_f$ is the spin-$1/2$ Wigner function of a bunch.
+Using from Section 5.2 the notion of spin-$1/2$ Wigner function of a bunch we thus require for every spin-orbit density, $f$, that $W_f$ is the spin-$1/2$ Wigner function of a bunch.
 In other words we want $W_f$ to satisfy the statistical conditions, (\ref{eq:new02.10c}), (\ref{eq:new02.10d}), (\ref{eq:new02.10k}), that is, for $t\in\R,q\in\R^6$,

 and we want $W_f$ to satisfy the evolution equation (which in the full setup is (\ref{eq:new002.100f}) and which in the reduced setup is (\ref{eq:new2.100bf})).